Paramodular groups and theta series: Paramodular groups and their modular forms

 The determinant of $\Lambda$ is the square class $\det(A)(R^\times)^2$ of the determinant of the matrix $A=(a_{ij})=(\langle v_i,v_j\rangle)$ of the bilinear form $\langle, \rangle$ with respect to a basis $\{v_i\}$ of $\Lambda$. \end{definition}

+\begin{remark} \begin{enumerate} \item If $F$ is a nonarchimedean local field with ring of integers $R$ and prime element $\pi$, the groups $\Gamma^{(m)}(\diag(1,\ldots,1,\pi,\ldots,\pi))$ with $1\le r< m$ entries $\pi$ are stabilizers of non-special vertices in the Bruhat-Tits building of $Sp(m,F)$ and represent the conjugacy classes of maximal compact subgroups of $Sp_m(F)$ which are not special, see e. g. \cite{garrettbook}. \item A para-symplectic basis of elementary divisor type as described in the definition always exists \cite{scc}. \item Siegel \cite{siegel_stufe} defined for any nonsingular matrix $T\in M_{2m}(\Z)$ the ``Modulgruppe der Stufe $T$'' to be the set of all matrices $M\in M_{2m}(\Z)$ with

-\begin{remark} Siegel \cite{siegel_stufe} defined for any non singular matrix $T\in M_{2n}(\Z)$ the ``Modulgruppe der Stufe $T$'' to be the set of all matrices $M\in M_{2n}(\Z)$ with If $T$ is symmetric this is the matrix group attached to a group $Sp(\Lambda)$ as above with respect to a slightly more general basis, if $T$ is diagonal this is an integral paramodular group as defined above.
+If $T$ is diagonal this is an integral paramodular group as defined above.
+If $T$ is symmetric it is the matrix group attached to a group $Sp(\Lambda)$ as above with respect to a more general basis of $\Lambda$, hence conjugate to a group for diagonal $T$ in elementary divisor form.
 For diagonal $T$ (assumed to be in elementary divisor form) Kappler \cite{kapplerdiss} called such a group ``Siegelsche Stufengruppe $\Gamma(m,T)$ der Stufe $T$'' and studied generators of these groups.
 Later work on such groups and their modular forms also used the symplectic realization and introduced the now common word ``paramodular group''.
 We summarize the relations between the various realizations used in the literature: One has

 and